afuentecruz/ioBuilders-banking-poc/README.md

 # ioBuildersBankPoC
-This repo provides an implementation for the banking PoC tech test given by ioBuilders
+This repo provides an implementation for the banking PoC tech test ioBuilders proposal
 ### Stack
 - Kotlin 1.9.2
 - SpringBoot 3.2.1